ggs2ggs/gtk/docs/reference/gtk/migrating-3to4.md

 ### Adapt to GtkScale changes

-The default value of `GtkScale:draw-value` has been changed to %FALSE.
+The default value of `GtkScale:draw-value` has been changed to false.
 If you want your scales to draw values, you will have to set this property explicitly now.